 Introduction to Namaz in Islam

-Importance of Namaz in a Muslim’s Life
+Importance of Salah in a Muslim’s Life

 Namaz is the second pillar of Islam and is obligatory for every adult Muslim.
 It is offered five times a day at fixed times, which helps maintain discipline and constant remembrance of Allah.
 Performing Namaz regularly purifies the heart, strengthens faith, and keeps a person away from sinful actions.
 Salah also brings peace to the mind and balance to daily life, making it a powerful spiritual practice rather than just a ritual.

-Conditions Required Before Praying Namaz
+Conditions Required Before Prayer

 Before starting Namaz, a few essential conditions must be fulfilled.
 Cleanliness is extremely important in Islam, so a person must perform Wudu before praying.
 The body, clothes, and place of prayer should be clean.
 Facing the Qibla, which is the direction of the Kaaba in Makkah, is mandatory for Salah.
 Along with physical preparation, a sincere intention in the heart is required for the specific prayer being offered.
 This intention is not spoken aloud but made silently.